ryanwilsond/belte/README.md

 ## Samples

-There are multiple code samples to show what the language is capable of in it's current state.
+There are multiple code samples in the `samples/` folder to show what the language is capable of in it's current state.

-More information about them [here](samples/README.md).
+More information about the samples [here](samples/README.md).

 ___